Watch the webinar now:

 What is sampling?

-Sampling is an inspection method in which only part of a total quantity is examined in order to draw conclusions about the whole.
-In procurement, this means that not all delivered products or documents are fully inspected, but the quality or correctness of the entire delivery is assessed on the basis of selected samples.
+Sampling is an inspection method in which only part of a total quantity is inspected in order to draw conclusions about the whole.
+In procurement, this means that not all delivered products or documents are fully inspected, but the quality inspection of the entire delivery is assessed on the basis of selected samples.
 This method makes it possible to work more efficiently and conserve resources without significantly compromising the reliability of the inspection.

 Core elements of sampling